dianrezky/Intoduction-To-Machine-Learning-Kaggle/README.md

 UAS :

 1. Week 8   : Reproduce source code of SVM Algorithm from sklearn or kaggle
 2. Week 9   : Reproduce source code of Deep Learning from www.d2l.ai chapter 3 and chapter 4
 3. Week 10  : Try Using Tensorboard and Pytorch
 4. Week 11  : Try Using CNN
+5. Week 12  : Try Using AlexNet, VGG, NiN, GoogleNet, BatchNormalization, Resnet, DenseNet